isc-krakshith/iris-epcis-docker-application/README.md

 ```

 ### Open the terminal in this directory:
-#### Export an environment varaible called HOST_IP with the IPv4 address of the host where the IRIS (and Angular) containers will run. eg. On Unix hosts...
+#### (OPTIONAL) The two containers may be run on different hosts by commenting out the appropriate service in  docker-compose.yml.
+In such a deployment, the Angular container will look for an environment varaible called HOST_IP specifying the IPv4 address of the host where the IRIS container will run. eg. On Unix hosts...
 ```
 export HOST_IP="XXX.XXX.XXX.XXX"
 ```
 #### Build the containers
 ```
 $ docker-compose build
 ```

-#### Run Angular front-end and IRIS backend containers in a single project:
+#### Run Angular front-end and IRIS backend containers:
 ```
 $ docker-compose up -d
 ```

-Once the containers are up and running, go to http://localhost:4200 to get to the UI home page
+Once the containers are up and running, go to http://localhost:4200 to get to the UI home page.
+If Angular front end is deployed remotely, replace 'localhost' with external IP address of the remote host.

 IRIS backend container provides the REST endpoints to serve the angular frontend.